 Advanced media optimization

-Creates additional product media URLs available directly through Liquid, enabling just-in-time image and video optimization and advanced transformations like preview images, background removal, smart cropping, and color adjustments.
+Creates additional product media URLs available directly through Liquid, enabling just-in-time image optimization and advanced transformations like preview images, background removal, smart cropping, and color adjustments.
 All delivered with ultra-low network latency for optimal performance.

-This metafield automatically maps selected properties from the original product media array - filtered for Shopify hosted images and videos only - and transforms the Shopify URLs to be proxied through our own optimization engine - powered by TwicPics - offering additional and more fine-grained transformation options compared to Shopify.
+This metafield automatically maps selected properties from the original product media array - filtered for Shopify hosted images only - and transforms the Shopify URLs to be proxied through our own optimization engine - powered by TwicPics - offering additional and more fine-grained transformation options compared to Shopify.
 The transformations are applied on-the-fly using URL parameters, so you can use them anywhere, not just in Liquid templates.

 Once a URL with its applied transformations has been requested once, it will be cached for future use and served directly from our CDN with Cloudflare.
-Performance will be at par or better compared to using the original media URLs.

 About transformations